CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description with excellent trigger term coverage and completeness.
-It clearly defines when to use the skill with explicit trigger guidance and platform-specific terms.
-The main weakness is that the capability descriptions are somewhat high-level categories rather than granular concrete actions.
+This is a strong skill description with excellent trigger term coverage and clear 'when to use' guidance.
+The main weakness is that the capability descriptions ('campaign strategy, ad creation, audience targeting, and optimization') are somewhat high-level and could be more specific about concrete actions.
+The description effectively distinguishes itself from adjacent marketing skills through platform-specific and metric-specific terminology.

 DimensionReasoningScore